pakkapol-s/ML-PayPredictor/README.md

 #  SalaryScope: Predicting Data Science Compensation with Machine Learning

 ## Goal
-To analyze data science salary trends and predict salaries using a machine learning model: Random Forest Regressor, providing insights for job seekers and employers based on role, experience, company size, and working conditions.
+To analyze data science salary trends and predict salaries using a machine learning model: "Random Forest Regressor, to provide insights for job seekers and employers based on factors like role, experience, company size, and working conditions.".

 ---